Della Pringle: Accomplishments

 Pringle became a star attraction in the western half of the United States during the late 19th century, amassing a fortune in the traveling repertory theater business and claim to be "the actress who made Iowa famous."
-Billboard stated while not a national celebrity, Pringle's name was a holdhold word in those areas.
+Billboard stated while not a national celebrity, Pringle's name was a household word in those areas.

 Newspaper accounts said that Pringle never appeared in a Broadway product, never claimed to be a great actress, and stated that he had no acting training.
 However, they notes her natural talents in acting, singing and dancing, her well formed figure, her long golden hair, her well featured face and her witty, vibrant personality made her a star in the small towns, mining camps, logging camps, military outposts and cow towns of the West.

 Pringle earned critical acclaim when she appeared in cities like Denver, Salt Lake City, Des Moines and Los Angeles.
 On Pringle's only tour through the American Northeast and New England, the press found her to be the equal of any eastern repertory actress.